Gary Marshall (politician)

 Gary L. Marshall is an American farmer, educator and politician in Idaho.
-Marshall is a Republican member of Idaho House of Representatives for District 30, seat A.
+Marshall is a former Republican member of Idaho House of Representatives for District 30, seat A.

 Early life

 Marshall grew up in Osgood, Idaho.
 Marshall graduated from Bonneville High School in Idaho Falls, Idaho.

 Education

 Marshall earned a Bachelor of Arts degree in political science and history from Brigham Young University.
 Marshall earned a certificate in secondary education from BYU.
 Marshall earned a master's degree in educational administration from BYU.